Demystifying the PageRank and HITS Algorithms...Or just enough linear algebra to master network-based ranking methods

 Markov Chains and PageRank

-The proof of the fundamental theorem above relies on a result called Perron-Frobenius Theorem which essentially states that such Markov chains have a left eigenvector of P with eigenvalue 1, and we will consider eigenvectors and eigenvalues later in this note.
+The proof of the existence of the stationary distribution or fixed point, relies on a result called the Perron-Frobenius Theorem for non-negative, irreducible matrices, which essentially states that any such Markov chains has a left eigenvector of P with eigenvalue 1.
+We can simplify matters significantly by considering the restriction to positive matrices, which indeed what PageRank does in practice.

 An Algorithm for PageRank